yggdrasil-au/RemakeEngineDocs/src/getting_started/project_setup.md

 ```

 Guidelines:
-- Keep the file out of version control; it usually belongs in your personal `.gitignore`.
+- Keep the file out of version control; add it to your personal `.gitignore`.
-- Values can be referenced from manifests using placeholders such as `{{RemakeEngine.Directories.SourceRoot}}`.
+- Values are available to manifests through placeholders such as `{{RemakeEngine.Directories.SourceRoot}}`.
-- The engine reloads this file after each operation so scripts can persist changes when needed.
+- Scripts can update settings by writing to `project.json`; the engine reloads it after every operation so later steps see the changes.
+- `CommandBuilder` also projects `module_path` and `project_path` into `RemakeEngine.Config` automatically, so scripts that expect those legacy keys continue to work.